-OWASP Top 10 list is developed by web application security experts from around the world and is regularly updated.
-The OWASP Top 10 aims to educate companies on what vulnerabilities they need to mitigate to secure their web application.
+The OWASP Top 10 list is developed by web application security experts worldwide and is regularly updated.
+It aims to educate companies on vulnerabilities and critical security risks they need to mitigate to secure their web application.

 This list is also under development for mobile applications.

 Next to the Top 10 list, OWASP also publishes and maintains the following resources:

 - OWASP Testing Guide: “Best Practices” for application testing

 - OWASP Juice Shop: An intentionally insecure web application for security training

 Check the OWASP Top 10 vulnerabilities on your Website